Commissioners approve engineer “smart” corridor hopes - Gallipolis Daily Tribune

 Gallia Commissioners approved grant application proposals from Gallia Engineer Brett Boothe Thursday in the Gallia Courthouse aimed at gathering funding to pave the rest of Gallia’s gravel and dirt county roads and to potentially turn parts of US 35, and a few other roads, into a “smart” corridor.

-Boothe said the application process for a pair of federal grants he aims to bring to Gallia are “pretty intense.”
+Boothe said the application process for a pair of federal grants he intends to bring to Gallia is “pretty intense.”
 The engineer aims to make use of federal BUILD program funds.
 He said he has had favorable conversations with the Ohio Department of Transportation and area internet service companies looking at potential partnerships in infrastructure development, pending grant approval.

 “The first project that we’re proposing is mainly on our state routes, ” said Boothe.
 “We’re proposing developing the interchange from where it is right now on Harrisburg Road.
 We currently have a bridge there, but we don’t have on and off ramp access.
 In the process of developing that interchange, we’re going to expand the current rest area into a smart truck center.”